pushtype/push_type_demo/README.md

 * Email: `admin@example.com`
 * Password: `pushtype`

-If you are hosting the site on Heroku, be mindful that any images and other media uploaded will not be persisted after a restart.
+If you have deployed the demo to Heroku, be mindful that any images and other media uploads will not be persisted after a restart.
 Also no email service is configured.

 ## Theme

 The default WordPress theme (Twenty Seventeen) has been used to show how a simple WordPress-like site can be achieved.

 The Twenty Seventeen theme is distributed under the terms of the [GNU GPL](https://opensource.org/licenses/GPL-2.0).
-*Twenty Seventeen WordPress Theme, © Copyright 2017 WordPress.org*
+Twenty Seventeen WordPress Theme, Copyright 2017 WordPress.org.